-Designated individuals shall act as Parent Representatives on behalf of The Waldorf School of Garden City (WSGC).
-By acting as a liaison between the parents of their class, Class Teacher or Advisors, PTA and school administration, Parent Representatives facilitate the exchange of constructive communication and help us achieve our greater goal of building community.
-This is accomplished by attending PTA meetings, engaging with their class families and teachers, and working to help address voiced concerns.
+Designated individuals shall act as Parent/Family Representatives on behalf of The Waldorf School of Garden City (WSGC).
+By acting as a liaison between the families of their class, Lead & Class Teacher, or Advisors, PFA and school administration, Parent/Family Representatives facilitate the exchange of constructive communication and help build community.
+This is accomplished by attending PFA meetings, engaging with their class families and teachers, and working to help address voiced concerns.